MadGoatHaz/blupow/README.md

 1.  **Prerequisites**:
     *   An MQTT Broker (like the official Mosquitto addon) must be installed and running in Home Assistant.
-    *   Docker and Docker Compose must be installed on a machine that has a working Bluetooth adapter and is within range of your Renogy devices.
+    *   Docker and Docker Compose must be installed on a machine that has a working Bluetooth adapter and is within range of your BLE devices.
 This can be the same machine as Home Assistant OS.

 2.  **Run the Gateway**:
     *   Clone this repository to the machine that will run the gateway.